Leros Point To Point acquires Royal Coachman Worldwide.

 The limousine business is just like any other business.
-It is very easy to get too involved in the day-to-day operations (selling, reservations, dispatching), and all the crises that require the owner?s attention.
+It is very easy to get too involved in the day-to-day operations (selling, reservations, dispatching), and all the crises that require the owner's attention.
 It is easy to find yourself working in the business instead of on the business.

-In January of this year, while performing a financial audit and budget review for a New York-based client, it was discovered that $72,000 could be saved on one line item.
-This client runs a highly successful company, and does more than $5 million in annual sales.
+In January of this year, while performing a financial audit and budget review for a New York-based client, it was discovered $72,000 could be saved on one line item.
+This operator runs a highly successful company, and does more than $5 million in annual sales.

 If you sell an inquiry, it is worth $150.
 If you do not close the inquiry, you lose $150.
 One hundred and fifty dollars each day for 365 days equals $54,750 in lost sales.
 Nine lost sales out of 10 inquiries each day totals $492,750 in lost sales in one year!

 What should you do?
 Start by measuring your inquiries each day.
 Measure the number of sales your staff actually sells out of the total inquiries for the day.
 Set some expectations.
 Hire professional sales trainers if you do not have that expertise.

 Yes, each business has its own personality and nuances.
-It is sometimes rewarding to be able to say, ?I did it my way.?
+It is sometimes rewarding to be able to say, "I did it my way."
 However, at the end of the day, the purpose of business is to make a profit.
 Business is, after all, business.

-If you examine highly successful limousine businesses or any other highly successful business, the owners have probably committed to training their people, being trained themselves, being accountable to someone outside the business, hiring the best experts and measuring results regularly.
+If you examine highly successful limousine businesses or any other highly successful business, the owners have probably committed to training their people, being trained themselves, being accountable to someone outside the business, hiring the best experts, and measuring results regularly.

-Hire Professional Business Brokers to Sell Business Ron Sorci, president of Precept Transportation, discussed selling businesses in his presentation at the LCT Show this year.
-At one point, Sorci said, ?Business owners who don?t use business brokers to sell their businesses usually sell for 20 to 40 percent less than those who do.?
+Ron Sorci, president of Professional Consulting Resources Inc., discussed selling businesses in a presentation at a past LCT Show.
+At one point, Sorci said, "Business owners who don't use business brokers to sell their businesses usually sell for 20% to 40% less than those who do."

-The successful sales transaction will be their single most significant accumulation of wealth obtained during the owner?s lifetime and the key to a content retirement or transition to another career.
+The successful sales transaction will be their single most significant accumulation of wealth obtained during the owner's lifetime, and the key to a content retirement or transition to another career.

 Collecting loss of use and diminution of value is difficult.
 Insurance companies employ thousands of attorneys and other professionals to keep limousine operators from collecting fees.
 It is no wonder why it has been so difficult to collect.
 Subrogation companies study tort law relative to insurance claims and often are more versed than general-practice attorneys.